Skip to main content

 get_performance

-Retrieve your realized performance metrics: total and per-venue PnL, trade counts, win/loss/neutral counts, and win rate for closed paper trades.
+Retrieve the calling key's realized performance: total and per-venue PnL, trade count, win/loss/neutral counts, and win rate from closed paper trades.

 Instructions